mbret/m2sid-biblio/README.md

 ## Troubleshooting
 - Be sure that no other app run on same port.
 - Be sure that node process has rights to write in .tmp.
+- If you have any integrity problem when starting app, try to delete .tmp/localDiskDb.db

 ## How to make this app better (Not relative to library management)?
 - Protect params against hack in a better way.